appsmithorg/appsmith-docs/website/docs/packages/concept/package.md

 Currently, referencing modules is limited to within the app.
 Similar to how you reference query or JavaScript objects, you can only reference modules within the app.
 However, in the future, you can reference modules inside modules.
 For instance, you could reference a query module inside a JavaScript module to configure data dynamically.

+## Entity references inside JS module

+Inside JS modules, you can create multiple JS objects and datasource queries to configure and manipulate data.
+For example, you can create a query to fetch the data and then reference it using` {{this.params.name}}` within the JSObject/Module.

+The **Main** JS file represents the JS module code; however, other entities such as queries and JS objects are not reflected in the app.
+This feature is only available in JS modules and not in query modules.
+In query modules, you can only create datasource queries.

 ### Updating packages

 When you update and publish a package, these modifications automatically apply in the edit mode of the app.
 However, the live (deployed) version of the app remains unchanged until you redeploy the app.

 * **Immediate Edit Mode Impact:** Updating and publishing a package immediately impacts the app in the edit mode.
-This ensures that developers can see and work with the latest configurations while making changes within the application.
+You may need to refresh the app to see those changes.
+This ensures that you can see and work with the latest configurations while making changes within the application.
 * **Redeployment:** To bring the changes to the live application, a manual redeployment is necessary.
 This ensures controlled and intentional updates to the deployed version of the app.

 For example, you have a query module that displays data.
 When you publish the package containing this module, all the apps using that module will get updated in edit mode.
 However, if you want to reflect these changes in the deployed version of the app, you need to redeploy the app with the latest updates.